 In India, the high humidity levels can often leave you drenched in sweat – your body’s way of cooling itself.
 But, those sweaty patches are not just annoying but embarrassing as well.
-That’s is why you need to always carry with you a handkerchief or tissues.
+That’s why you need to always carry a handkerchief or tissues.
 Yet another time when you might need either of these is when you catch a cold or flu.
 But have you ever wondered which you should opt for?
-Both seem to do their jobs or mopping up sweat or cleaning your runny nose, but is one better than the other?
+Both seem to do their jobs or mopping up a sweat or cleaning your runny nose, but is one better than the other?

 Tissues are exceptionally soft papers that are exclusively designed for your tender skin.
 They originated way back in the 1920s.
-They can be used for wiping sweat, emptying the contents of your blocked nose, and for sanitary purposes.
+They can be used for wiping sweat, emptying the contents of your blocked nose and for sanitary purposes.